UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 **Key Points**

+* This time, the stream was not a file, but another string.
+Despite this, it behaves in exactly the same way.
+We even use the "end of file" function `eof()`.
+   * Whether working with a keyboard, file, network or some other device, most basic operations are identical if you can obtain a `stream` object.
+   * `cout` and `cin` do not ever end, so `eof()` always returns `false`.
+You can call it however.

-We also saw how to compare a string with another.
+* We also saw how to compare a string with another.

 ```C++
 if (nextWord == "May") {